-If you are working and wish to continue to work while at College and receive help with childcare care cost through the Childcare Element and Working Tax Credit This will also be taken into consideration when assessing the childcare funding award from the College.
+If you are working and wish to continue to work while at College and receive help with childcare care cost through the Childcare Element and Working Tax Credit or Universal Credit.
+This will also be taken into consideration when assessing the childcare funding award from the College.

 You will be provided with an award letter together with student’s terms and conditions If your award is less than your childcare provider’s full fees then it will be your responsibility to pay the difference.